What Are Pay Dates?

 Filing an Unpaid Wages Claim in CA

-For more information about pay date requirements in California and how to file an unpaid wages claim, contact our experienced CA employment law attorney at Davtyan PLC today.
+For more information about pay date requirements in California and how to file an unpaid wages claim, contact our experienced CA employment law attorney at Davtyan Law Firm today.